How to Earn Teacher Certification in Florida

-The first step—after earning your degree—to becoming a teacher in Florida is to earn certification.
+The first step, after earning your teaching degree, is to earn certification if you want to teach in Florida.
 While there are several pathways to doing this, your options depend on your level of education and experience.

 Our guide can help you determine the pathway that’s right for you at any point in your career.
 You may be just beginning your journey and need to know about the certification process in Florida.
 Or maybe you want to learn how to specialize with an advanced credential or endorsement, or you’re a teacher looking to move to Florida from another state.

 You’ll find all that information and more right here.